2021 FIFA Arab Cup Group D: Egypt vs Lebanon

 Right from the start, Egypt dominated possession, holding 76% of the ball in the first 15 minutes.
 Despite their dominance on the ball, they could not break through Lebanon's defence, having to resort to harmless crosses and long-distance shots.
 The first dangerous chance of the game came in the 33rd minute, when Egypt's Ahmed Hegazi headed from Mostafa Fathi's free kick, with Lebanon's Mostafa Matar saving the shot; El Wensh's rebound was cleared off the line by Felix Michel Melki.
 At half time, the result was 0–0, with Egypt incapable of capitalising from a couple of attacking opportunities.
 Matar proved decisive once again in the second half, saving a one-on-one attack from Afsha.
-It was Afsha who broke the deadlock in the 71st minute through a penalty, after Ahmed Abou El Fotouh was brought down inside the penalty area by Alexander Michel Melki.
+It was Afsha who broke the deadlock in the 71st minute through a penalty, after Ahmed Fatouh was brought down inside the penalty area by Alexander Michel Melki.
 In the final 20 minutes, Lebanon modestly attempted to equalise in vain.